Xen xn NICs can't tag VLANs

 To sum everything up: are you recommending that we don't use xn NICs with VLANS because of the lack of VLANMTU capability (that's what pfSense checks for, after all) or because of other problems?
 In the latter case, can you please provide some sources for this?

-#8 Updated by Michael Jephcote over 3 years ago
+#8 Updated by Michael Jephcote almost 6 years ago

 FYI, manually adjusting the select box HTML using an inline edit from the browser allows you to create the VLAN on the correct interface.
 After doing this VLANs work as expected including DHCP addressing.